crs4/pydoop/docs/tutorial/mapred_api.rst

 --------------------------

 The :class:`~pydoop.mapreduce.api.Partitioner` assigns intermediate keys to reducers.
+If you do *not* explicitly set a partitioner via the factory, partitioning will be done on the Java side.
 By default, Hadoop uses `HashPartitioner
 <https://hadoop.apache.org/docs/r3.0.0/api/org/apache/hadoop/mapreduce/lib/partition/HashPartitioner.html>`_,
 which selects the reducer on the basis of a hash function of the key.
-If the pipes factory does *not* provide a partitioner, partitioning will be done on the Java side (by default, with ``HashPartitioner``).

 To write a custom partitioner in Python, subclass :class:`~pydoop.mapreduce.api.Partitioner`, overriding the